Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Discussion and Conclusion

 The primary logical next question is to what extent more general (universal, symmetric) $N \rightarrow M$ quantum cloning processes could be used in this type of quantum information distribution protocol, since typically entangled states contain more interesting algorithmic information that one may wish to distribute over a quantum network.
 Specifically, the most important question is how the extrapolation procedure can be extended to entangled multi-qubit systems.
+It would be of interest to determine to what extend entangled quantum states can be accounted for in this type of quantum cloning extrapolation protocol.
 This certainly should be possible, however the clear Bloch sphere geometric argument used in this paper would not easily extend to $N \geq 2$ - most likely an extrapolation method based purely on the density matrices would be necessary.